Museum Geelvinck-Hinlopen

-Museum Geelvinck Hinlopen Huis was situated from its opening 1991 till the end of 2015 in a canal-side mansion, the Geelvinck Hinlopen Huis in Amsterdam, the Netherlands.
-This patrician mansion, close to the Rembrandtplein, was built for Albert Geelvinck (1647-1693) and Sara Hinlopen (1660-1749), then in an attractive and new laid-out section of the city towards the Amstel.
-In the year 1687 the couple moved into this double wide house, with storage rooms in the cellar, under the attic and in the warehouse on Keizersgracht 633, now the entrance.
+Museum Geelvinck was situated from its opening 1991 till the end of 2015 in a canal-side mansion, the Geelvinck Hinlopen Huis in Amsterdam, the Netherlands.
+This patrician mansion, close to the Rembrandtplein, was built for Albert Geelvinck (1647–1693) and Sara Hinlopen (1660–1749), then in an attractive and new laid-out section of the city towards the Amstel.
+In the year 1687 the couple moved into this double wide canal house on the Herengracht 518, with storage rooms in the cellar, under the attic and in the warehouse on the Keizersgracht 633, now the museum entrance.

 The canal mansion 'Geelvinck Hinlopen Huis' is now closed for the public, because the museum (including the rosarium) has moved to new premises.
 In Spring 2017 the museum opened its new premises in the historic mansion 'De Wildeman' in Zutphen, but had to close down already by the end of 2019.
-Today, Museum Geelvinck is located at the country estate 'Kolthoorn House' in Heerde and also has a modest venue at the 'Posthoornkerk' in Amsterdam.
+Today, Museum Geelvinck is located at the country estate 'Kolthoorn House' in Heerde, and also has a modest venue at the 'Posthoornkerk' in Amsterdam.

 History

 Albert Geelvinck came from the upper class Geelvinck family, who had acquired their wealth through merchant shipping to Spain, Africa, Suriname and the West Indies.
-Sara Hinlopen came from a family of originally Flemish cloth merchants, private investors and in an early stage involved in the governing the city and the Dutch East India Company.
+Sara Hinlopen came from a family of originally Flemish cloth merchants, private investors and in an early stage involved in the governing the city and the Dutch East India Company (VOC).
 Both families belonged to the regents of Amsterdam.
 The republican Geelvincks delivered five burgomasters (mayors) in the 17th and 18th century.
-They too served in the Admiralty of Amsterdam, Dutch West India Company or the Society of Surinam.
+They too served in the Admiralty of Amsterdam, Dutch West India Company (WIC) or the Society of Surinam.

 Sara became an orphan at the age of six.
 Then she and her sister Johanna were raised by a stepmother Lucia Wijbrants.
 Because the cooperation did not work out well, they moved in with Jacob J. Hinlopen, their uncle, in 1672.
 Keen on leaving the house, she married in 1680 the fifteen-year-older lawyer Albert Geelvinck.
-A few months before the girls came by lot in the possession of the paintings by Rembrandt, and Gabriel Metsu, collected by their father Jan J. Hinlopen.
+A few months before the girls came by lot in the possession of the paintings by Rembrandt, and Gabriël Metsu, collected by their father Jan J. Hinlopen.

-In 1695, she married Jacob Bicker, Hendricksz (1642-1713), eighteen-years older, without community of property and separated from bed.
+In 1695, she married Jacob Hendricksz.
+Bicker (1642-1713), eighteen-years her senior, without community of property and separated from bed.
 In 1749 she died at the age of almost 89, but blind.
-The house, her stocks and bonds, her paintings and her books, including the cash money (ƒ 2,50), was divided into lots and went to Nicolaes Geelvinck and his three sisters.
+The house, her stocks and bonds, her paintings and her books, including the cash money (ƒ2,50), was divided into lots and went to Nicolaes Geelvinck and his three sisters.